pedro-lucinda/starwars-characters/README.md

 # Star Wars Characters

 Created for learning purposes.
-* The code is more complex that it needs to be just to show my skills.
+* The code is more complex than it needs to be just to show my skills.

 ### Link
 - https://starwars-characters.vercel.app/